HIFA2015 Steering Group

 Neil Pakenham-Walsh (Coordinator, HIFA2015) works with the Global Healthcare Information Network, a non-profit organization dedicated to a future where everyone has access to safe, effective healthcare.
 He has a special interest in the availability and use of relevant, reliable healthcare information in developing countries, especially at primary and district levels.
 He qualified as a doctor in 1983 and worked for 6 years in NHS hospital medicine, including 2 years in paediatrics.
 In 1990 he moved into medical publishing and worked with the World Health Organization, the review journal Medicine Digest, and the Wellcome Trust CD-ROM series 'Topics in International Health'.
 From 1996 to 2004 he developed and managed the INASP-Health programme (International Network for the Availability of Scientific Publications) and the eForum, HIF-net (Health Information Forum).
 He has worked as a medical officer in rural Ecuador and Peru, and in 2005 he worked alongside rural healthcare providers in Tamil Nadu, India to assess local priorities in access and use of health information. neil.pakenham-walsh AT ghi-net.org

-Julie Reza is a freelance writer/consultant specialising in global healthcare, international health and development, and biomedical science and health.
-She was previously medical writer and project manager at the Wellcome Trust, London, UK, where she worked on a variety of international health topics including African trypanosomiasis and trachoma.
-Prior to that she worked as a researcher in immunology and in neuroscience.
-She also has several years experience of teaching immunology at postgraduate level. naimareza AT hotmail.com
+Julie Reza is a freelance writer/consultant.
+She was previously medical writer and project manager at the Wellcome Trust, London, UK, where she worked on projects on African trypanosomiasis and trachoma.
+She previously worked as a researcher in immunology. naimareza AT hotmail.com

 HIFA2015 Advisory Panel